Creating and Running React Projects with ServBay

 tohttp://127.0.0.1:8585

-.For step-by-step instructions on adding websites in ServBay, see the ServBay website management documentation.
+.For detailed steps on adding websites in ServBay, see the ServBay website management documentation.

 - Name:

-Open your browser and visit your configured domain:
+Open your browser and visit the domain you just configured:

 https://servbay-react-dev.servbay.demo

-.- Thanks to ServBay’s powerful features, your local development site is automatically secured with an SSL certificate (issued by ServBay User CA or ServBay Public CA), so you can access it via HTTPS.
-For more details on ServBay’s SSL capabilities, check Securing Your Site with SSL.
+.- Thanks to ServBay’s robust features, your local development site is automatically secured with an SSL certificate (issued by ServBay User CA or ServBay Public CA), allowing you to access it via HTTPS.
+For more information on ServBay’s SSL functionality, refer to Securing Your Website with SSL.

-- Now, when you modify and save project files in your code editor, the page in your browser should automatically update—this is Hot Module Replacement (HMR) in action.
+- Now, whenever you modify and save files in your code editor, the browser page should update automatically—that’s hot module replacement (HMR) in action.

 Building for Production

-Once your React project is ready for deployment, you’ll need to generate an optimized production build.
+Once your React project is ready to deploy, you’ll need an optimized production build.

 servbay-react-demo